-Now make two paper prototypes, one for each storyboard.
-Each prototype should clearly connect to your project description, but in a different way, and build upon the related storyboard.
+Now make two paper prototypes.
+Each prototype should clearly connect to your project description, but in a divergent and different way, and build upon the storyboard.
+This means that the two prototypes should explore different alternative ways of satisfying the same goal specified in the project description and depicted in the storyboard.

 As a reminder, a paper prototype concretely shows all the fundamental elements, the major functionality, the main "screens" of a user interface, but it is realized with pen and paper and it is hand drawn.
-Paper prototypes were covered in the Prototyping lecture (slide 41-50) and they are really effective for rapid ideation.
+Paper prototypes were covered in the Prototyping lecture (slide 39-49) and they are really effective for rapid ideation.